ksachdeva/scikit-nni/README.rst

 This section corresponds to the search space for your hyperparameters.
 When you ```nnictrl``` this is typically specified in search-space.json file.

+See https://nni.readthedocs.io/en/latest/Tutorial/SearchSpaceSpec.html to learn more about the search space syntax.

 Here are the important things to note about this section -

 - The syntax is the same (except we are using YAML here instead of JSON) for specifiying parameter types and ranges.
 - You **MUST** specifiy the parameters corresponding to the step in your scikit pipeline.
-- You **MUST** use the names of the parameters that are same as the ones accepted by scikit-learn components (i.e. preprocessors, estimators etc).
+- You **MUST** use the names of the parameters that are **same as** the ones accepted by the constructors of scikit-learn components (i.e. preprocessors, estimators etc).

-Below is an example of this section.
+Below is an example of this type of section.

 .. code-block:: yaml